Middletown, Ohio: 2000 census

 There were 21,469 households, out of which 29.9% had children under the age of 18 living with them, 45.9% were married couples living together, 14.6% had a female householder with no husband present, and 35.1% were non-families.
 29.6% of all households were made up of individuals, and 11.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.38 and the average family size was 2.94.

 In the city, the population was spread out, with 25.0% under the age of 18, 9.3% from 18 to 24, 29.2% from 25 to 44, 21.6% from 45 to 64, and 14.9% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females, there were 91.4 males.
 For every 100 females age 18 and over, there were 87.3 males.

 The median income for a household in the city was $36,215, and the median income for a family was $43,867.
 Males had a median income of $35,705 versus $23,865 for females.
 The per capita income for the city was $19,773.
 About 9.2% of families and 12.6% of the population were below the poverty line, including 18.4% of those under age 18 and 9.4% of those age 65 or over.

+Arts and culture

+Sites in Middletown included on the National Register of Historic Places include the South Main Street District and the John B. Tytus House.

+Education

+In Butler County, all sections of Middletown are in the Middletown City School District.
+The Middletown City district operates Middletown High School.
+The Warren County portion is divided among several school districts, with one of them being the Middletown City District, and the others being Franklin City School District and Lebanon City School District.

+Miami University, based in Oxford, Ohio, has a regional campus in Middletown.
+Miami University Middletown opened in 1966 as the first satellite campus in Ohio.
+It has an annual enrollment of approximately 1,500 students.

 Transportation

-Ohio State Route 4 runs north-south through Middletown.
-Ohio State Route 73 and Ohio State Route 122 run east-west through the city.
-Ohio Route 122 accesses Interstate 75 running to the east of Middletown.
+Ohio State Route 4 runs north–south through Middletown.
+Ohio State Route 73 and Ohio State Route 122 run east–west through the city.
+Ohio State Route 122 accesses Interstate 75 running to the east of Middletown.

 Middletown had multiple railroad stations serving the different railroads running through the city, Baltimore and Ohio, Erie Railroad, New York Central (earlier, the Cleveland, Cincinnati, Chicago and St. Louis Railway) and Pennsylvania Railroad.
 The last passenger trains were the Baltimore and Ohio's Cincinnatian and Penn Central's Cincinnati-Columbus train, both ending in 1971.

+Transit service was formerly provided by the privately owned Ortman-Stewart Transportation Company, which ceased operations at the end of 1972.
+Today, the Butler County Regional Transit Authority provides bus service in the city with connections to Hamilton, Oxford, as well as Springdale, where riders can transfer to the Southwest Ohio Regional Transit Authority serving greater Cincinnati.